 With Bangkok’s notorious traffic jams, it is sometimes more practical to just take the water taxi and cruise down the Chao Phraya.
 If you are heading to the impressive Iconsiam at the other side of the city, it may be more practical to go by boat.
 The shopping mall is one of the largest in Asia and the highlight here is a section devoted entirely to regional Thai cuisine.
 You can find many street eats here from as far as Isaan and Chiang Mai, all in one roof!

 Check out one of the city’s many rooftop bars for excellent views of the skyline.
-Lebua Tower (Sirocco), Banyan Tree (Vertigo) and So Sofitel are just some that you can consider.
+Lebua Tower (Sirocco), Banyan Tree (Vertigo) and Tichuca Rooftop Bar are just some that you can consider.
 You can’t go wrong with any of these, or better yet go bar-hopping across multiple nights!
 Expect to pay western prices though for drinks in exchange for the spectacular view

-Day 3 – New Attractions & Less Common Attractions in Bangkok
+Day 3 – New Attractions & Less Common Attractions to Include in Your Bangkok Itinerary

 Experience the Green Side of Bangkok